hc-nolan/ratingrelay/usage.md

 - `SERVER_URL`: the URL to reach your Plex server
 - `MUSIC_LIBRARY`: the title of your music library
 - `RATING_THRESHOLD`: a number between 0.0 and 10.0; any tracks with a rating equal to or greater than this number will be submitted as Loved Tracks
+- `BIDIRECTIONAL`: set to `true` to enable the application to write new ratings to Plex tracks if a track has been loved on an external service but has no rating on Plex

-**Important note:** you do not need to modify `PLEX_CID` or `PLEX_TOKEN`.
+**Note:** you do not need to modify `PLEX_CID` or `PLEX_TOKEN`.
 They are set automatically during the authentication process.
 If you don't see these values in your `.env` file, don't worry, they are added during the authentication process.

 For Last.fm usage:
 - `LASTFM_API_KEY` and `LASTFM_SECRET`: obtain these at https://www.last.fm/api/account/create